wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

     http://localhost:8080/auth/realms/master/clients-registrations/default
 ```

 ### 5.7.
-Example using Java Client Registration API
+Example using Java Client Registration API {#}

 The Client Registration Java API makes it easy to use the Client Registration Service using Java.
 To use include the dependency `org.keycloak:keycloak-client-registration-api:>VERSION<` from Maven.

 For full instructions on using the Client Registration refer to the JavaDocs.
 Below is an example of creating a client.
-You need to replace `eyJhbGciOiJSUzâ€¦` with a proper initial access token or bearer token.
+You need to replace `eyJhbGciOiJSUz¡­` with a proper initial access token or bearer token.

 ```
 String token = "eyJhbGciOiJSUz...";